 The skiing suits families, cautious intermediates and experts best

-Check out our guide to the mountain for more on La Plagne’s schizophrenic ski area.
+Check out our guide to the mountain for more on La Plagne’s ski area.
 What it does best are gentle blues; and some of the toughest off-piste skiing in the Alps.
-Between these two extremes, however, the terrain is less impressive.
+Between these two extremes, there is plenty of blander terrain.

 Several of La Plagne’s villages are great for families.
 In part that’s because so much of the purpose-built accommodation is ski-in, ski-out.
 In part, it’s because of the flattish terrain – perfect for improving children under 10 and their parents (whose legs aren’t quite as strong and sure as they used to be).
-But it’s also because a couple of British tour operators run excellent child-friendly properties in the resort.
 Read our Where to Stay section for more.

 Guide to the Mountain